-To navigate through the manual, click on any topic to your left in the Bookmarks Section.
+To navigate through the manual click on the bookmark symbol in the upper right.

 PURPOSE

 This field manual is designed to inform and guide BASW students, field instructors, preceptors, field liaisons, and others who are currently, or prospectively interested in, participating in the BASW field education program at California State University, San Bernardino.
 It is designed to answer the most frequently asked questions about the BASW field education program and its policies and procedures, as well as to clarify expectations, rights, and duties of all involved in a social work field education program.
 If you have any questions or feedback about any aspect of our BASW field education program or any material addressed in this field manual, you are always welcome to contact the BASW Field Education Coordinator and other field faculty, and the School fax number is (909) 537-7029.